 The legal profession is multifaceted, requiring a complex combination of knowledge and skills.
 Marquette University Law School trains compassionate, empathetic professionals capable of advising clients regarding all available avenues for resolving disputes, whether through litigation or alternative dispute resolution mechanisms.
 A leader in dispute resolution education, Marquette University Law School offers its students all the benefits of a nationally recognized DR program.

-Our primary courses in DR are taught by these highly accomplished full-time faculty, both of whom have written numerous articles and textbooks in their respective areas.
 Adding to the quality of the dispute resolution education available at Marquette University Law School, the adjunct faculty members teaching skills courses truly practice what they teach.
 Marquette also offers a Certificate in Alternative Dispute Resolution in Law for students who wish to emphasize training in ADR during their law school career.

 In addition, Marquette hosted the first ever Dispute Resolution Works in Progress conference in 2007, and the International Media and Conflict Resolution Conference took place at Marquette University Law School in 2009.
 The Marquette Law Review Symposium Issue from the IMC conference is available here.
 The Marquette Law Review also hosted a special symposium on the Uniform Mediation Act in 2001.
 The first symposium on the emerging interdisciplinary negotiation canon was held in Fall 2003.